andrewwang247/radix-tree/README.md

 ### Iteration

 The tree supports constant bidirectional iterators that traverse the stored keys in alphabetical order.
-Furthermore, using the `begin` and `end` overloads with the `prefix` parameter, it's possible to traverse the range of keys that have the given prefix.
+The class comes with STL style `begin` and `end` functions that range over the entire tree.
+Use the `begin` and `end` overloads with the `prefix` parameter to construct ranges over keys that match prefixes.

 ### Operators

 - Adding trees using the `+` or `+=` operators will take a set union over the contained keys.
-- Subtracting trees using the `-` or `-=` operators will take a set difference instead.
+- Subtracting trees using the `-` or `-=` operators will take a set difference over the contained keys.
 - Trees can be compared using `==, !=, <, >, <=, =>` where inequality implies a subset relation.
 - Printing all keys stored in the tree in alphabetical order can be done using the `<<` operator.